Crop Damage Prevention

 Guardian Dog Rebate Application form

-SCIC can provide $100 to help producers offset the cost of purchasing a livestock guardian dog.
+SCIC can provide up to $400 to help producers offset the cost of purchasing a livestock guardian dog.
 The use of guardian dogs can be an effective method of preventing predation; however, it does require the commitment from the producer to develop the potential of the dog.
 Livestock guardian dogs are most effective when complemented by other predation management practices.
 Producers requesting this funding should contact their local SCIC office to complete this form.
 Receipt of purchase for the dog and breeder information is required to be eligible for compensation.
 There is no limit on the number of livestock guardian dogs that may be compensated.

 Download Form